CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

 One-Step Workflow: Hello World
 ==============================

-Now that you've created an app in the previous tutorial, you can create your first GeneFlow workflow.
-This workflow flow will be a simple one-step workflow that runs the "Hello World" app.
+This tutorial covers the creation of a basic one-step GeneFlow workflow that uses the "Hello World!" app created in the previous tutorial.

 Clone the GeneFlow Workflow Template
 ------------------------------------